tahb/coniecto/README.md

 # Wat?

-After reading into some different approaches to OO design, I threw this game together without a preconcieved idea just to see how the approach would handl constant change.
+After reading into some different approaches to OO design, I threw this game together without a preconcieved idea just to see how the approach of small objects and depenency management would handle constant change.

 Turns out it was, great fun.